What Does Short Circuit Mean and How Do I Know if I Have One?

-Short circuiting is when an electric current flows down the wrong or unintended path with little to no electrical resistance.
+Short-circuiting is when an electric current flows down the wrong or unintended path with little to no electrical resistance.
 It can cause serious damage, fire, and even small-scale explosions.
 In fact, short circuits are one of the leading causes of structural fires around the world.
 If you've ever seen sparks in your electrical panel, it most likely was a short circuit causing them.
+Don't let a short circuit in your home put you and your family in danger!
+Call David Gray Electrical today!
+We offer 24/7 emergency electrical services for short-circuiting emergencies.

-There are number of factors that can lead to a short circuit.
-Here are some of the most common causes.
+There are a number of factors that can lead to a short circuit.
+Here are some of the most common causes:

 - The wiring encounters water or some other liquid.